cdelgehier/oio-docs/doc/source/How-Tos/cookbook_rclone.rst

    14 / South America (Sao Paulo) Region.
       \ "sa-east-1"

-No region set by default, we will explicit it here-after
+No region is set by default; you must explicit it here:

 .. code-block:: console